xuanxu/paper-action/README.md

 # Open Journals :: Paper

-This action looks for a `paper.md` file in the specified repository and uses it to compile a Open Journals paper, generating PDF and JATS outputs.
+This action looks for a `paper.md` file in the specified repository and uses it to compile a Open Journals paper, generating PDF, Crossref XML and JATS outputs.

-Under the hood it uses the [openjournals/inara action](https://github.com/tarleb/inara) to generate the output files.
+Under the hood it uses the [openjournals/inara action](https://github.com/openjournals/inara) to generate the output files.

 ## Usage